RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Status registers
 ----------------

-Status register fields can be read, but not written to, by the shader.
-These bits are initialized at wavefront-creation time.
+Status register fields can be read, but not written to, by the shader.These bits are initialized at wavefront-creation time.
 The table below lists and briefly describes the status register fields.

 +-------------------+---------+-------------------------------------------------+
 | Field             | Bit     | Description                                     |